 The chloride content of stainless steel cleaning solutions shall not exceed 2 ppm.

 All cleaning solutions shall be prepared, handled, and used in accordance with the manufacturer’s data sheets and recommendations.

 Cleaning of stainless steel surfaces shall be in accordance with ASTM A380 and testing as per ASTM A967.
 Piping and equipment manufactured of austenitic materials shall not be allowed to come in contact with solutions containing chlorides such as hydrochloric acid and chemicals containing chlorides as impurities.
 A compatibility check shall be performed prior to cleaning in order to ensure that Valve seals, Injection Quills, etc. are not damaged by cleaning fluids.

-The following items shall be blocked off, disconnected or removed from the piping system prior to initiation of cleaning:
+The following items shall be blocked off, disconnected, or removed from the piping system prior to the initiation of cleaning:

 - Bearings Oil Reservoirs and Tanks

 - Items temporarily removed from systems may be replaced by temporary spools whilst the cleaning is in process.

 - Care must be taken that “dead” pockets of the line do not exist in which fluids and debris could accumulate.